Skip to Content

 Hotel Mulberry

-Hotel Mulberry is located in Chinatown, and earns a 9/10 “wonderful” score on Expedia.
+Hotel Mulberry is located in Chinatown, and earns an 8.5 on Booking and 9/10 “wonderful” score on Expedia.
 If you are looking for an affordable hotel in Lower Manhattan, this is a great option to consider, just 500m from Little Italy.

 This hotel is super convenient to lots of attractions in downtown.
 They provide custom, handmade furniture, high-speed Wi-Fi access, a kettle with free coffee in rooms, and lovely friendly staff.
 The hotel also has terraced areas with views of the city. $289